pimvanpelt/apc7920/README.md

 and it exposes the GPIO expander on the relay board on the I2C header (showing `SDA`, `SDL`).
 It offers the 5V and 3.3V rails on the PWR header.
 This is enough to connect any other microcontroller that speaks I2C and SPI instead of the microcontroller that comes with the AP7920 itself.
+The interposer assumes only one PCF8574 chip, so it ties all three address pins `ADDR0`, `ADDR1` and `ADDR2` to `GND`.

-The interposer ties GND together from both PSUs.
-It has a solder pad (J4) thaht allows the current sensor ground to be tied to the main ground as well.
+The interposer also ties `GND` together from both PSUs, as the original microcontroller also does that.
+It has a solder pad (J4) that allows the current sensor ground to be tied to the main ground as well.
 In production, all four solder pads (J1..J4) should be soldered closed.
 This connects the current sensor output to the ADC.
 You can measure the voltage between J4 and J1..J3 to see the current sensed on Phase A..C.

 ### BOM